nutanixdev/python-api-lab-devmktg/contents/setup.rst

 **Estimated time to complete: 60-90 MINUTES**

-The Nutanix Python API Lab will cover a couple of key points.
+The Nutanix Python API Lab will cover a few key points.

 - Creation of a simple Python Flask web application.
 - Creation of a single basic view to display Prism Central environment details for the user.